Comparative Literature Studies: Institutional affiliation

 Comparative Literature Studies is currently published by the Penn State University Press and is distributed by the Johns Hopkins University Press.
 The journal is published under the auspices of the Department of Comparative Literature in the College of the Liberal Arts at the Pennsylvania State University.

 Special issues

 The journal is published quarterly.
 One volume, containing the four quarterly issues, is published annually.
-One of the regular issues concerns East-West literary and cultural relations and is edited in conjunction with members of the College of International Relations at Nihon University located in Mishima, Japan.
+Two issues per year are typically devoted to special issue topics.

 A. Owen Aldridge Prize

 Comparative Literature Studies publishes an annual prize-paper written by a graduate student.
 The competition is named in honor of A. Owen Aldridge, founder of the journal.
 The purpose of this competition is to encourage and recognize excellence in scholarship among graduate students and to reward the highest achievement by publication.
 This project is sponsored in cooperation with the American Comparative Literature Association and supported by the Department of Comparative Literature at Penn State.
 The award carries a monetary prize as well, including an honorarium and help with travel expenses to attend the American Comparative Literature Association meeting.